jonny-novikov/programmer-training/functional/Building-Functions.md

 # Thinking through functions

 When you first start creating functions it can be really challenging.
-We know what we want to do but we haven't learnt the skills to be able to think through how.
-To be able to create function
+We know what we want to do but we haven't learnt the skills to be able to think through how to create functions.

 ## Before writing the function